-The Facebook posts came fast and frequently, sometimes as many as a half-dozen per day.
+The Facebook posts came frequently, sometimes as many as a half-dozen per day.
 They included material that was inflammatory, racist, proudly inciting of violence, and in many cases, untrue.
 And they were posted to the personal Facebook page of Ryan Griffin, a deputy in the Dutchess County Sheriff’s Office and the president of the department’s Police Benevolent Association, a powerful police union.

 In the weeks leading up to the presidential election, Griffin shared posts attacking Joe Biden with unsubstantiated claims or crude imagery.
 One read: “Biden’s not the enemy waiting to attack us from within.
 He’s the hollowed out, wooden horse they’re using to sneak through our gates.”
 Another warned that “Civil War is coming be ready.”
 In the comments of another post on Griffin’s page, a Facebook friend posted an edited image that depicts Kamala Harris in a sexual act.

 After the election, Griffin shared a post calling into question the results, and one promoting the QAnon conspiracy theory, which alleges that a secret cabal of Satanic pedophiles is running a global child sex-trafficking ring, and that Donald Trump is working to stop them.